magaly3118/Battleship/README.md

 `main_.py` (not to be confused with `main.py`) is a "test" file that was used during initial development for experimental features.

 Effectively, it was a separate branch intended to be merged into the main branch when ready.

+# Score Board Implementation:

+The Game gives players a hundred points when they hit a ship and subtracts 1 point when a player misses.
+Scores are only entered to the leaderboard by the winner of a game.

+# Version History

+1.1 --  Refactored code to accomadate new AI menu and added AI ship placement, empty functions for future AI and Score features
+Clarified Code Comments

+1.3 -- Impelemented Easy AI that randomly attacks unshot at tiles Clarified Code Comments

+1.5 -- Impelemented Medium AI that randomly attacks until it hits a ship and then checks the tiles around a hit to better target large ships
+Clarified Code Comments

+1.7  -- Implemented simple leaderboard to test functionality Clarified Code Comments

+1.8 -- Implemented Hard AI that targets player 1's ships directly to play perfect games.
+Clarified Code Comments